Jacó, Costa Rica: History

-Jacó was created on 16 September 1965.
-Segregated from Puntarenas.
+Jacó was created as a district on 16 September 1965, after being segregated from Puntarenas.

 Geography

 Jacó has an area of 141.11 km² and an elevation of 7 metres.

 Jacó lies between several mountains, and is neighbored by the beaches of Herradura Bay to the North, and Playa Hermosa to the South (not to be confused with another beach by the same name, but located in Guanacaste).
 About 35 kilometers north of Jacó, lies the Carara National Park, recognized for its exuberant wildlife and dense rain forest.
 Carara is home to one of the largest remaining populations of wild scarlet macaws in the country.
 The Manuel Antonio National Park is located 75 kilometres south of Jacó.

 Jacó lies about 100 kilometers (a little less than two hours via Route 34) from the capital San José and an hour and a half from Costa Rica's primary international airport, Juan Santamaría International, accessed via Route 27 and Route 34.